Link Prediction with Contextualized Self-Supervision: Experiments

 \subsection{Comparison of Aggregation Operators}

-As is reported, the proposed CSSL framework uses Weighted-L2 as the aggregation operator to form edge embeddings from paired node embeddings.
-Now, we compare the link prediction performance of Weighted-L2 against the other three operators, namely, Average, Hadamard and Weighted-L1.
-Table~\ref{Res_aggregator} compares different aggregation operators for CSSL variants on Cora.
+As reported, the proposed CSSL uses Weighted-L2 as the aggregation operator to form edge embeddings from paired node embeddings.
+Now, we compare its link prediction performance \jy{using} Weighted-L2 against the other three operators, namely, Average, Hadamard and Weighted-L1.
+Table~\ref{Res_aggregator} compares \jy{the performance of CSSL variants using different aggregation operators} on Cora.
 For each variant, the result of the best operator is highlighted by \textbf{bold} and paired t-test is used to compare it with other operators.
 In general, Weighted-L1 and Weighted-L2 deliver the best link prediction performance, while Hadamard performs better than Average.
 According to the homophily phenomenon, node attribute similarity/difference is the key evidence for predicting the link existence.
 As Weighted-L1 and Weighted-L2 are better at characterizing node attribute difference, this translates to their superior link prediction performance.